The American University Library is pleased to provide lifetime borrowing privileges to AU Alumni as well as a host of other services.

 Establishing Your Alumni Account

-Your alumni borrowing card lets you borrow books from the AU Library collection for four weeks.
-Consortium borrowing is not available to alumni; however, interlibrary loan is available at a rate of $25.00 per item.
+As an alumni, you can borrow up to 25 books at a time from the AU Library for 4 weeks.
+Books can be renewed 3 times using your My Library Account, by phone, or in person.
+Consortium borrowing is not available to alumni; however, books can be requested via interlibrary loan at a rate of $25.00 per item.

-Alumni may use the Bender Library until midnight or until closing time on the days the library closes before midnight.
-Alumni also have access to professional assistance from reference librarians and subject specialists.
-Alumni are welcome to use all library services on-site, including access to online journals and databases.
-To access these electronic resources and the Internet, you will need to show your Alumni Borrowing Card at the Borrowing Desk for a daily-use login.
-Printing and photocopying is available at public machines with a print/copy card.
+Alumni may use Bender Library until closing, or until midnight when the library is operating 24 hours.
+You are welcome to use all library services on-site, including accessing online journals and databases as well as obtaining professional assistance from reference librarians and subject specialists.
+To use electronic resources and the Internet, you will need to show your Alumni ID or other valid photo ID at the Borrowing Desk for a daily use log-in.
+Other services, such as scanning, printing, and technology check-out are also available on-site.

 Due to licensing issues, the full list of electronic databases available to currently enrolled students is not accessible off-site to alumni.
-However, from your home or office computer you may take advantage of access to the ALADIN Catalog and personal account services through MyALADIN.
-Furthermore, the Library does provide alumni access to five databases: JSTOR, Academic Search Alumni Edition (an electronic database specifically for alumni), Project Muse, GreenFile (indexing and abstracting resource covering aspects of human impact to the environment), and Current Digest of the Post-Soviet Press.
+However, alums can remotely access these five databases: JSTOR, Academic Search Premier Alumni Edition (an electronic database specifically for alumni), Project Muse, GreenFile (indexing and abstracting resource covering aspects of human impact to the environment), and Current Digest of the Post-Soviet Press.

 We welcome you to consider joining the Friends of the Library to show your support.
 The Friends regularly host special events, exhibits, and feature articles in the BiblioNet newsletter.